a1asdair/canvas-announce/README.md

 # canvas-announce
-This is a simple routine to support the editing and scheduling of announcements in Canvas
+This is a simple routine to support the editing and scheduling of announcements in Canvas.
+This is an alpha release that is still going through testing, so please do report any bugs that you experience.

 ## Quick Start
 * Export the Canvas course that includes the announcements you want to edit/schedule